UniversalDependencies/UD_Icelandic-Modern/README.md

 # Acknowledgments

-This project is funded by The Strategic Research and Development Programme for Language Technology, grant no. 180020-5301.
-Thanks are due to Örvar Kárason, whose previous work was used as a basis for the conversion.
+This project was funded by The Strategic Research and Development Programme for Language Technology, grant no. 180020-5301.

-The modern additions to the Icelandic Parsed Historical Corpus (IcePaHC) is available [here](https://github.com/antonkarl/icecorpus/tree/master/finished/additions2019).
+The modern additions to the Icelandic Parsed Historical Corpus (IcePaHC) are available [here](https://github.com/antonkarl/icecorpus/tree/master/finished/additions2019).

-Morphological features where generated using ABLTagger, a state-of-the-art PoS tagger for Icelandic.
-It is developed by Steinþór Steingrímsson, Örvar Kárason and Hrafn Loftsson and available [here](https://github.com/steinst/ABLTagger).
+Morphological features were generated using ABLTagger, a PoS tagger for Icelandic, developed by Steinþór Steingrímsson, Örvar Kárason and Hrafn Loftsson and available [here](https://github.com/steinst/ABLTagger).

 ## References